 This manual includes operational instructions and maintenance schedules that are usually required in normal service.
 Do not attempt any repairs that are not specifically covered in this manual.
-Strict compliance to the recommendations for lubrication, maintenance and operation will provide you superior performance and dependable service.
+Strict compliance to the recommendations for lubrication, maintenance, operation etc., will provide you superior performance and dependable service.
 Improper maintenance or use of unsuitable products will affect your warranty coverage.

-PCM Delivery Inspection

-Before you pick up your boat from your dealer, speak with them to make certain the following items have been checked.
+PCM Delivery Inspection Before you pick up your boat from your dealer, speak with them to make certain the following items have been checked.
 Items to be checked include, but are not limited to:

 - Engine oil level

-- V-drive oil level

 - Engine timing

-- Tension of all belts
+- · Tension of all belts

 - Idle speed

-- Drain plugs in engine and hull
+- Drain plugs in engine

-- Water lines
+- · Water lines

 - Throttle control operation

-- Alternator output
+- · Alternator output

 - · All lubrication points

-- · Prop shaft alignment
+- Prop shaft alignment

-- Battery charge
+- · Battery charge

-- · Prop size and nut
+- Prop size and nut

 - All fuel/oil lines

 - Exhaust hoses/clamps

-- Water/exhaust leaks
+- · Water/exhaust leaks

+- · Hull drain plug